michelangelomo/netsim-web/docs/guide/devices.md

 - **Router** - Layer 3 device for routing between networks
 - **Switch** - Layer 2 device for local network switching
+  - Supports VLANs (access and trunk ports)
+  - Can be configured as Layer 3 switch with SVIs
 - **Hub** - Basic Layer 1 repeater (broadcasts all traffic)

 ### Security & Cloud